kubermatic/docs/content/kubermatic/master/tutorials_howtos/networking/cni_cluster_network/_index.en.md

 Generally, only one minor version difference is allowed for each CNI upgrade.
 There are two exceptions to this rule:

-- If the cluster is labeled with the `unsafe-cni-upgrade` label, any CNI version change is allowed.
+- If the cluster is labeled with the `unsafe-cni-upgrade` label (e.g. `unsafe-cni-upgrade: "true"`), any CNI version change is allowed.
 In this case, users are fully responsible for the consequences that this upgrade may cause and KKP is not putting any guarantees on the upgrade process.
 - When upgrading from an already deprecated version, the upgrade is allowed to any higher version.
 Please double-check that everything is working fine in the user cluster after such upgrade.
 Also please note that it is not a good practice to keep the clusters on an old CNI version and try to upgrade as soon as new CNI version is available next time.

 #### Forced CNI Upgrade